Contact us below to receive more information about Improving Transportation or to attend our next meeting

 Who Should Join ITCH: Community members who are interested in increasing youth opportunity, combating climate change, and increasing investment in public transportation.
 Our team meets every second Monday of the month.
 For more information contact Guadalupe (Lupe) Rojas, [email protected], 619-272-7582 x 104.

 Our Current Campaign

 From May 2022 to June 2024, San Diegans 18 years old and under can ride for free on the bus, trolley, and other public transit operated by San Diego MTS and the North County Transit District! 🚌

 It took more than a decade of advocacy by Mid-City CAN's Improving Transportation in City Heights (ITCH) team for the Youth Opportunity Pass (YOP) to become a reality!
 YOP began on May 1, 2022 with an end date of June 2023.
 Our ITCH team, community members, youth, and community organizations have been advocating to extend and expand YOP.
-On February 2023, SANDAG announced the extension of the program to June 30, 2024.
-We thank SANDAG, MTS, and local leaders such as Supervisor Chairwoman Nora Vargas, Council President Sean Elo-Rivera, and Supervisor Nathan Fletcher for supporting YOP!
+On February 2023, SANDAG announced the extension of the program to June 30, 2024!
+We thank SANDAG, MTS, and local leaders such as Supervisor Chairwoman Nora Vargas and Council President Sean Elo-Rivera for supporting YOP!

 Help us make YOP permanent!
 What you can do now:

 1. Help spread the word about this program.
 Ask your school officials if they are aware of the program.